“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-To successfully complete this course, you’ll need to self-direct and manage your own independent learning experience with guidance from one of our supportive academic supervisors.
-As far as possible, we’ll work to match your area for investigation with the interests, expertise and existing research projects of your supervisor.
+To successfully complete this course, you'll need to self-direct and manage your own independent learning experience with guidance from one of our supportive academic supervisors.
+As far as possible, we'll work to match your area for investigation with your supervisor's interests, expertise and existing research projects.

 In the early stages of the course, we'll work with you to identify potential topics for investigation.
 Topics will need to offer scope for research that advances the boundaries of your knowledge, balanced with a realistic opportunity for completion.

-Your supervisor will help you to clarify the terms of your project, establish a timetable for the project, and agree dates for subsequent meetings.
-They will also support you to identify learning opportunities, advise you regarding the study design and methodology, assist you to gain ethical approval (where necessary), and help you identify the analytical strategy and methods appropriate for your study.
+Your supervisor will help you clarify your project's terms, establish a timetable, and agree on dates for subsequent meetings.
+They will also support you in identifying learning opportunities, advise you regarding the study design and methodology, assist you in gaining ethical approval (where necessary), and help you identify the analytical strategy and methods appropriate for your study.
 While supervisory support will form a key part of the teaching method throughout the project, you will ultimately be responsible for initiating most of your learning.